 Act One: Take a look at the pic.
 What questions come to mind?

-Just before Thanksgiving there is an annual demonstration at the Winter Palace in the World Financial Center of New York City.
-Canstruction is a celebration of design, of engineering, and of donating time, talent and food to the hungry.
-At the end of the exhibit all the amazing creations are dismantled and thousands of cans of food are given to hungry people via soup kitchens, food banks, shelters and senior homes.
-Canstruction, Inc now has events in over 200 cities worldwide.
+Just before Thanksgiving there are competitions all over the world to celebrate cool design, tricky engineering, and to donate a whole lot of food.
+At the end of the exhibit, all the creations are dismantled and the construction materials (thousands of cans of food) are given directly to soup kitchens, food banks, shelters and senior homes.
+Canstruction, Inc. now has events in over 200 cities worldwide.

 Act Two: How many cans does it take to build this structure?
 What information do you need to determine this?
 How did you determine your solution?
 What else did you notice that is mathematical?